ShadowTune/TechStore/README.md

 ## Features

-- **Product Listings with Categories & Filters**: Browse products in various categories, and filter based on price, rating, etc.
+- **Product Listings with Categories & Filters**: Browse products in various categories and filter them based on price, rating, etc.
 - **User Authentication**: Secure login and registration system for users to access their accounts.
-- **Payment Gateway Integration**: Process payments securely using [Stripe/PayPal].
+- **Payment Gateway Integration**: Process payments securely using [Stripe].
 - **Order Placement & Delivery Tracking**: Users can place orders and track delivery status in real-time.
 - **Cart & Wishlist Functionality**: Add products to the cart or wishlist for future purchases.
 - **Admin Dashboard**: Admins can manage products, view orders, and perform administrative tasks from a dedicated dashboard.